 Gear & Backpacking

 When you think about gear you need to think light.
-I have a MacBook Air, one Go Pro (for videos and underwater pictures) and a camera Nikon D300 for pictures.
+I have a MacBook Air, one Go Pro (for videos and underwater pictures) and I just got rid of my professional camera Nikon D300 to travel light.
 I have also a external hard disk where I store all my information.

 Backpacking is a very singular equipment.
 I think every person needs to feel it.
-I have a Deuter Quantum 80 + 18 litters.
-It’s a big bag but I never have issue with space.
+I use to have a Deuter Quantum 80 + 18 litters but I decided to downsize for a Columbia 40L.
+Traveling has never been so easy!